Alan Chambers MBE is a Polar Explorer and Arctic Adventurer.

-Alan has since led many annual expeditions to both the South Pole and North Pole.
+As a result, Alan has led many annual expeditions to both the South Pole and the North Pole.

 Martin Johnson MBE – Former England Rugby Captain

-Born in North Lincolnshire, he joined the Royal Marines in 1985 and spent the next 16 years as a Commando, where he operated in Jungle, Desert, Arctic and Urban environments.
-He was formally qualified as a diver, parachutist, paramedic and survival instructor.
+Born in North Lincolnshire, he joined the Royal Marines in 1985.
+He spent the next 16 years as a Commando, where he operated in Jungle, Desert, Arctic and Urban Environments.
+He was also formally qualified as a diver, parachutist, paramedic and survival instructor.

 Alan spent the winters between 1990 and 1994 in the mountains of North Norway teaching arctic survival.
 He has also spent time instructing in humanitarian conditions in Middle Eastern countries.

 Canada to the Geographical North Pole… Unsupported: